Irreversible Pulpitis

 Treatment Options For Irreversible Pulpitis

-When you have irreversible pulpitis, the treatment options typically aim to alleviate your pain, remove the damaged pulp, and save the tooth if possible.
-The primary treatment options for irreversible pulpitis are:
+When diagnosed with irreversible pulpitis, treatment focuses on alleviating pain, removing infected tissue, and preserving the tooth if possible.
+The primary treatment options are:

-• Root Canal Therapy: Root canal treatment is a common and highly effective procedure to manage irreversible pulpitis.
-It involves removing the infected pulp, thoroughly cleaning the root canals, shaping them, and then filling them with a material called gutta-percha.
-This not only relieves pain but also preserves the tooth’s structure.
-Afterwards you will require a dental filling to patch the hole and a dental crown to reinforce the tooth.
+• Root Canal Therapy: A root canal is often the best option to relieve pain and save the tooth.
+The procedure involves removing the infected pulp, cleaning the root canals, and filling them with a material called gutta-percha.
+Afterward, a filling and a crown may be necessary to reinforce the tooth.

 Pulpitis